Koenvh1/raceroom-commander/README.md

 You can find your ID in the dedicated server web page, under current users next to your name.
 The users in this list have access to the commands above.
 If they are in the game, and they type one of the commands, then Raceroom Commander will pick that up.

 If you set a `minimum_rating` and/or `minimum_reputation`, then the server will kick players that attempt to join the server with an insufficient rating/reputation.
 Set this to -1 to disable.
 The IDs in the `whitelist_ids` list will never be kicked due to insufficient rating/reputation.

+If you set the `incident_intervals`, then once a player reaches one of the specified amounts of incident points, they will get a drive-through penalty.
+You can specify in `incident_types` which types of incidents should be counted towards this point total.
+The possible types are:
+- Type 0 = Car to car collision
+- Type 1 = Collision with a track object
+- Type 2 = Going the wrong way
+- Type 3 = Going off track
+- Type 4 = Staying stationary on the track
+- Type 5 = Losing control of the vehicle
+- Type 6 = Not serving a penalty
+- Type 7 = Disconnecting / Giving up before the end of a race
+- Type 8 = Missing the race start

+So if you do not care about people going off track, then you can remove 3 from the `incident_types`.

 ## How to download:
 Go to https://gitlab.com/Koenvh/raceroom-commander/-/releases, download the latest `server.zip`,